-FBI responding to the scene of a shooting outside San Antonio, Texas
+FBI responding to scene of a shooting outside San Antonio, Texas

 (CNN)The FBI is responding to the scene of a reported shooting in Sutherland Springs, Texas, according to Michelle Lee, spokeswoman for the FBI's San Antonio field office.

+The shooter was killed after a brief chase north into neighboring Guadalupe County, according Guadalupe County Sheriff's Office spokesman Robert Murphy.
+It is unclear if the shooter was killed by police or took his own life, Murphy said.

 Local police also have responded to the scene, which occurred at the First Baptist Church, a witness told CNN.
-The witness, a cashier at a gas station across the street from the church, said she heard about 20 shots being fired in quick succession while a church service was underway.
+The witness, a cashier at a gas station across the street from the church, said she heard about 20 shots being fired in quick succession while a church service was underway around 11:30 a.m. local time.

+The Connally Memorial Medical Center in nearby Floresville, Texas, is "accepting and assessing victims" from the Sutherland Springs church shooting, according to hospital spokeswoman Megan Posey.
+The number of victims is unknown at this time.

 Sutherland Springs is about 30 miles east of San Antonio.